-The parish can be divided into broad character areas.
-The dividing lines between these are not necessarily easily seen 'on the ground' but are useful in establishing what is valuable about a place and identifying what should be preserved, conserved or improved.
+7.1 For the purposes of the neighbourhood plan, the Built and Natural Environment Group has identified broad character areas based on materials, landscaping, size and density of buildings, boundary features and vegetation.
+The idea is to identify areas as they are perceived visually.
+The dividing lines between these are necessarily imprecise and not necessarily easily perceived 'on the ground'.
+The 'boundaries' between different areas do not always follow clear landscape or townscape features.
+Nor do they conform to the TDC defined settlement boundary, which is a planning tool.
+They are however useful in defining character in different parts of the parish and identifying what should be preserved, conserved or improved.
 For each character area, following the SWOT analysis and consultation exercise, questions are raised for discussion.
 The character areas do not necessarily follow the village settlement boundary but are intended to reflect the area as perceived visually.
+They have been put before local residents several times throughout the consultation process and comments invited.